gurditsingh/hydeout/_posts/test.md

  - First Kafka stream analyse the applications processor or topology (user defined kafka stream application) and then scaled it by breaking it into multiple stream tasks.
  - Next Kafka Streams creates a fixed number of stream tasks based on the input stream partitions for the application.
- - Next each task being assigned a list of partitions from the input streams (kafka)
+ - Next each task being assigned a list of partitions from the input streams (kafka topic).

+Slightly simplified, the **maximum parallelism** at which your application may run is bounded by the maximum number of stream tasks, which itself is determined by maximum number of partitions of the input topic(s) the application is reading from.
+For example, if your input topic has 5 partitions, then you can run up to 5 applications instances.
+These instances will collaboratively process the topic’s data.
+If you run a larger number of app instances than partitions of the input topic, the “excess” app instances will launch but remain idle.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NDU2OTM0MywtMjA4ODc0NjYxMiwyMD
+eyJoaXN0b3J5IjpbMTkxMzg1NDY3NCwtMjA4ODc0NjYxMiwyMD
 U2NzA2MTA1LDE5NjY4MTM1NzgsLTYwOTA3NDI1OCw3OTc4ODg1
 MTUsOTM5NDkxNTkzLC02Mjk2MDgyMTUsMTcxMzcxNDA0NCwxNj
 cxMDAxMzQyLDEzMTk5MzI1MDUsMTE5NjI4MzMxNiwxNjc4NTg1